-Parcel W - Easement
+Parcel W -Trail-LOST

 1988 - June 21 - Letter to American Savings regarding lake access and park development.